Ways to contribute¶

 This means that to thrive, Godot needs as many users as possible to get involved by contributing to the engine.
 There are many ways to contribute to such a big project, making it possible for everybody to bring something positive to the engine, regardless of their skill set:

-The possibility to study, use, modify and redistribute modifications of the engine’s source code are the fundamental rights that Godot’s license grant you, making it free and open source software.
+The possibility to study, use, modify and redistribute modifications of the engine's source code are the fundamental rights that Godot's MIT license grants you, making it free and open source software.

 Contributing code changes upstream has two big advantages: